 Kappa Emote Meaning

 Kappa is a Twitch emote that is generally used to relay sarcasm or as an “eye-roll” response to something the Twitch streamer says or does on screen.
-Known as a “troll” emote, Kappa is often spammed in chat when someone is being sarcastic or when people are checking to see if they have the Golden Kappa.
+Known as a “troll” emote, Kappa is often spammed in chat when someone is sarcastic or checking to see if they have the Golden Kappa.

 Kappa Emote Origin

 In 2011, the Kappa emote was created from a photo of then Justin.TV employee, Josh DeSeno.
 Since then, the Kappa emote has grown in popularity and, in a sense, has become the face of Twitch.
 It is used well over a million times per day on the platform for a variety of reasons.

 In 2007, Justin.tV was founded to allow anyone to stream content online.
 The major success of the platform was their gaming section.
 Eventually, that “split off” into what is now Twitch.